 We love a challenge!
-Blonde brows often appear sparser than they really are, and there are several tricks for making them look fuller.
-We can:
+Blonde brows often appear sparser than they really are, and there are several tricks for making them look fuller:

 - Teach you how to color them in using a brow powder and brush.

-Can I bring a photo I tore from a magazine of a brow shape I really want?
+Can I bring a photo of a brow shape I really want?

 I’m that girl from the 80s who overplucked.
 Although the 80s are back, my brows aren’t.
 Help!

 This is a tough one, and we see it often.
-Whether it was due to an over-zealous waxer who gave you skinny-minnies or you just had a moment with your mum’s tweezers, sometimes brows don’t grow back.
-The good news is, we can definitely show you a couple of tricks.
-See question 1 for help.
+Whether it was due to an overzealous waxer who gave you skinny-minnies or you just had a moment with your mum’s tweezers, sometimes brows don’t grow back.
+The good news is there are tricks we teach our clients such as

 I had a reaction from a wax.
 What can I put on my skin to assist in healing?

-Unfortunately, reactions to waxing can occur on sensitive areas of the face such as the sideburns, chin, lip and brow areas.
-You must tell your Brow Bee if you are using any kind of retinol, peeling creams or have been taking antibiotics, as these may have an adverse effect on your wax.
+Unfortunately, reactions to waxing can occur on sensitive areas of the face such as the sideburns, chin, lip, and brow areas.
+You must tell your Brow Bee if you are using any kind of retinol, peeling creams, or have been taking antibiotics, as these may have an adverse effect on your wax.
 We will always massage nourishing healing creams into your skin after a wax, but sometimes irritation can appear when you get home or even the next day.
 If you bump up after a wax, call us!
-We will probably instruct you to apply a little cortisone or calendula cream on the area.
+We will probably instruct you to apply a little cortisone or witch hazel on the area.
 In some cases, we’ll have you come into the shop so we can treat the area.
-Again, I cannot emphasize how important it is to call us about this.
+Again, we cannot emphasize how important it is to call us if you have any concerns.